Why Rivian Automotive Inc. (RIVN)’s Most Recent Report Reveals Some Hints About Its Future

 RBC Capital Mkts, on the other hand, stated in their research note that they expect to see RIVN reach a price target of $62, previously predicting the price at $75.
 The rating they have provided for RIVN stocks is “Outperform” according to the report published on September 28th, 2022.

-Volatility was left at 6.30%, however, over the last 30 days, the volatility rate increased by 7.23%, as shares sank -0.56% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.82% lower at present.
+Volatility was left at 6.34%, however, over the last 30 days, the volatility rate increased by 6.64%, as shares sank -9.59% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.31% upper at present.

-During the last 5 trading sessions, RIVN fell by -5.79%, which changed the moving average for the period of 200-days by -72.27% in comparison to the 20-day moving average, which settled at $35.65.
-In addition, Rivian Automotive Inc. saw -69.24% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RIVN rose by +3.16%, which changed the moving average for the period of 200-days by -64.93% in comparison to the 20-day moving average, which settled at $35.76.
+In addition, Rivian Automotive Inc. saw -67.26% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading